truecharts/public/.github/SUPPORT.md

 ## Stable Train Charts

 We provide direct support for getting `stable` train charts working on our [discord](https://discord.gg/tVsPTHWTtr) inside the **#support** channel.
-That includes installation and guidance on getting it working with defaults or basic settings (not advanced customisations or remote smb shares, etc).
+That includes installation and guidance on getting it working with defaults or basic settings (not advanced customizations or remote smb shares, etc).
 Bug reports aren't accepted on [discord](https://discord.gg/tVsPTHWTtr) so if you spot a bug (Charts in the stable train should work with mostly defaults configuration) please report them to our [github](https://github.com/truecharts/charts/issues/new/choose).
 Bug reports that state something doesn't work without supporting items may be closed.